sponugupaty/sponugupaty.github.io/_posts/2020-06-11-AmazonLeadership.md

 - They think long term and don’t sacrifice long-term value for short-term results.
 - They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job”
 - You can be confident that you’ll be asked questions to assess if you can act and think as an owner.
+- Q: Give me an example of when you took a risk and failed.
 - **TBD** Come up with a story

 ## Invent And Simplify